datawhores/AHD-Uploader/README.md

 > These upcoming parameters should not be changed at the moment in batchmode
 > As they will not reset after the first upload.
 >
-> --imdb
+> - --imdb
-> --mediatype
+> - --mediatype
-> --codec
+> - --codec
-> --group
+> - --group
-> --type
+> - --type
-> --userrelease
+> - --userrelease
-> --specialedition
+> - --specialedition

  ## [Programs]
-    > These control the patys to the required program.
+    > These control the paths to the required program.
 Only change if you want to use your own binaries

 - -- wget : optional argument to change path to wget, programs comes with binary
 - -- dottorrent : optional argument to change path to dottorent, programs comes with binary